-Ireland reveals Roadmap for reopening society and business
+Ireland reveals Roadmap for multi-crewed boats to return to sailing

-On Friday the Taoiseach published its five-level plan for lifting Ireland’s COVID-19 restrictions, the Roadmap for reopening society and business.
+On Friday the Taoiseach published its five-level plan for lifting Ireland’s COVID-19 restrictions, the Roadmap for Reopening Society and Business.

 But while comprehensive it does appear to leave a number of questions for sailing and other watersports in Ireland.